Professor of Virology and Immunology

 Virology, immunology, and evolution; understanding the co-evolution of pathogens and human immune responses and the impact on disease development and progression

-My primary research interests are to understand the determinants of virus-specific T cell responses to persistent viral infections with neurological manifestations, the co-evolution of the pathogen and the human immune response and how a better understanding of these interactions might lead to a better treatment of these infections.
+My primary research interests are to understand the determinants of virus-specific T cell responses to persistent viral infections with neurological manifestations, the co-evolution of the pathogen and the human immune response and how a better understanding of these interactions might lead to better treatment of these infections.

-HIV-infected sex workers with beneficial HLA-variants are potential hubs for selection of HIV-1 recombinants that may affect disease progression.
+HIV-infected sex workers with beneficial HLA-variants are potential hubs for selection of HIV-1 recombinants that may affect disease progression

-Chang CH. et al, (2015), Sci Rep, 5
+Chang C-H. et al, (2015), Scientific Reports, 5

-Possible footprints of APOBEC3F and/or other APOBEC3 deaminases, but not APOBEC3G, on HIV-1 from patients with acute/early and chronic infections.
+Possible Footprints of APOBEC3F and/or Other APOBEC3 Deaminases, but Not APOBEC3G, on HIV-1 from Patients with Acute/Early and Chronic Infections

-Armitage AE. et al, (2014), J Virol, 88, 12882 - 12894
+Armitage AE. et al, (2014), Journal of Virology, 88, 12882 - 12894